 - Black sesame seeds for the eyes

 - Edible marker for the eyes if not using black sesame seeds

-LOWER THE HEAT TO MEDIUM TO LOW (Yes, I type this in caps so you don't miss it!).
-My fire setting is in between medium to low (more to the low side).
-Place the buns in there, leaving about 1-inch space in between and steamed on medium heat for 10 minutes
+- LOWER THE HEAT TO LOW (Yes, I type this in caps so you don't miss it!).
+Place the buns in there, leaving about 1-inch space in between and steamed on low heat for 5 minutes

 - You can use active dry yeast, but make sure to rehydrate the yeast until it's foamy in warm water/milk and 1 tsp of sugar (not all 3 teaspoons) before mixing into the dough.
 You can add the rest of the sugar when mixing the dough later